tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

   <a href="http://www.tiernok.com/LTDBlog/BasicDC/0_setup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/0_setup.png" alt="Assigning Server Roles" /></a><br /> Assigning Server Roles
 </div>

 To start the installation and setup process, we will refer back to the Initial Configuration dashboard (click the pinned shortcut on the taskbar if you closed it already).
-Under section 3 there is a “Roles” category that will allow us to easily assign the necessary roles to our server.
+Under section 3 there is a "Roles" category that will allow us to easily assign the necessary roles to our server.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/1_setup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/1_setup.png" alt="Assigning Server Roles" /></a><br /> Assigning Server Roles